 - The Overture Center for the Arts features a concert hall, theater, and auditorium.
 See the Madison Symphony, a touring show, or a local act.

-- The Madison Museum of Contemporary Art part of the Overture complex, this museum is in a brand-new location and is completely free.
+- The Madison Museum of Contemporary Art is part of the Overture complex; this museum is in a brand-new location and is completely free.

 - The Chazen Museum of Art is on campus (and also free) and features some very eclectic exhibits.